taissirboukrouba/Structured-Information-Retrieval-with-LLMs/README.md

 Under [ArXiv’s terms and submission agreements](https://info.arxiv.org/help/policies/submission_agreement.html) “Grant of the License to arXiv” submitters agree that their submission grants us (content users) a non-exclusive, perpetual, irrevocable, and royalty-free license to include and use their work

-## Background

-Describe the theoretical foundation, related work, or previous research that underpins your project.
-Explain why your work is important in the context of existing research.

 ## Installation

 Give instructions on how to install and set up your project.
 This could include: